Calculate the reproduction number from a growth rate estimate and an infectivity profile

 an empirical infectivity profile either as a probability vector or as a dataframe of format: A dataframe containing the following columns:

-Must be grouped by: boot (exactly).
+Minimally grouped by: boot (and other groupings allowed).
 A default value is defined.

 the end time of the infectivity profile probability estimate (defaults to 0.5,1.5,2.5,...).